wlandau/wlandau.github.io/_posts/2017-08-06-memoization.md

 ## Efficiency gains

-Time savings depend on the use case.
+The time savings depend on the use case.
 Here is just a taste.

 <pre><code>library(memoise)
 f <- function(n) mean(rnorm(n))